22yeets22/Doubloon-Project-Ranker/README.md

 # Doubloon-Project-Ranker
-### A simple tool to manage and rank projects based on their efficiency, measured in *doubloons per hour*.
+### A simple tool to manage and rank projects based on their efficiency.
 This tool helps decide which project to push updates to!
+This tool also estimates how long it will take for you to reach a certain amount of doubloons.
 ![Thumbnail](https://raw.githubusercontent.com/22yeets22/Doubloon-Project-Ranker/refs/heads/main/Doubloon-Ranker.png "Thumbnail")

 ## Features